-Want to know how to become a career coach?
+Want to become a career coach?
 If your answer is “yes,” grab your favorite Starbucks drink and keep reading!

 How To Become A Career Coach In 5 Steps

 Are you thinking about becoming a coach?
-The following are a five of my top tips on starting your own coaching business.
+The following are five steps on how to become a career coach and start your own coaching business.

 1. Find your first coaching client.

 Before jumping headfirst into a full-time career as a coach, consider beginning with a single client.
 I am a proponent of harnessing the power of your immediate network to market yourself and your coaching services.
 Start by sharing your services with family, friends, classmates, colleagues, you name it.
 More than nine years later, the vast majority of my clients still come from word-of-mouth marketing and referrals.